+Refer to Note 8 to the Financial Report -

+The key audit matter

-Refer to Note 8 to the Financial Report The key audit matter The valuation of EzyStrut finished goods inventory is a key audit matter due to the: EzyStrut finished goods inventory being specialised in nature; Importance of EzyStrut finished goods inventory valuation to the business operations and financial performance of the Group; Group's judgment involved in estimating the amount of the impairment provision.
-Estimating the provision, and therefore the net carrying value of finished goods inventory, requires consideration of the quantity of finished goods on hand, anticipated future usage and expected recoverable amount.
+The key audit matter The valuation of EzyStrut finished goods inventory is a key audit matter due to the: EzyStrut finished goods inventory being specialised in nature; Importance of EzyStrut finished goods inventory valuation to the business operations and financial performance of the Group; Group's judgment involved in estimating the amount of the impairment provision.
+Estimating the provision, and therefore the net carrying value of finished goods on hand, anticipated future usage and expected recoverable amount.
 Expected recoverable amount requires consideration of metal scrap value.
-Such judgments may have a significant impact on the Group's finished goods inventory impairment provision, and therefore the overall net carrying value of finished goods inventory impairment provision, and therefore the overall net carrying value of finished goods inventory impairment provision, and therefore the overall net carrying value of finished goods inventory.
-How the matter was addressed.
-Our procedures included apply.
-Group's business model in: Assessing the Group's policy goods inventory against the standards; Critically evaluating the Group's finished goods that are slow.
-Testing the Group's finished assessment at year-end, by Assessing the accuration constrained to the set of the se ed in our audit lying our understanding of the
+Such judgments may have a significant impact on the Group's finished goods inventory impairment provision, and therefore the overall net carrying value of finished goods inventory impairment provision.

+How the matter was addressed in our audit ut finished Our procedures included applying our understanding of the udit matter Group's business model in: Assessing the Group's policies for the valuation of finished ls inventory goods inventory against the requirements of the accounting standards; iture; ut finished • Critically evaluating the Group's methodology to identify ition to the finished goods that are slow moving or selling below cost; nd financial Testing the Group's finished goods inventory impairment oup; assessment at year-end, by: nvolved in Assessing the accuracy of the underlying finished unt of the goods inventory provision model by performing Estimating computation checks; erefore the Checking the accuracy of the expected time period to of finished sell inventory, by product, as a key input in the finished requires goods inventory provision.
+We evaluated the expected quantity of time period to sell inventory on hand using the sales / on hand, usage quantities experienced in FY21.
+We checked a usage and sample of those sales quantities to sales invoices.

-- icies for the valuation of finished e requirements of the accounting - Group's methodology to identify w moving or selling below cost; - ed goods inventory impairment v: - racy of the underlying finished rovision model by performing - cy of the expected time period to duct, as a key input in the finished vision.
-We evaluated the expected ventory on hand using the sales / perienced in FY21.
-We checked a es quantities to sales invoices. - each finished good on hand from ssessment to the average sales products, as a proxy for expected re estimated metal scrap value is timate recoverable amount, we ulation to externally published crap customer's quoted purchase - sumptions, such as the provision category and aging, using our p's business and knowledge of - gnificant locations observing the Group's processes, which included identifying slow moving and potentially obsolete finished goods inventory.
+- Comparing the unit cost of each finished good on hand from the Group's impairment assessment to the average sales price for the year of these products, as a proxy for expected recoverable amount.
+Where estimated metal scrap value is used by the Group to estimate recoverable amount, we compared Korvest's calculation to externally published product weights and the scrap customer's quoted purchase prices. - Challenging the Group's assumptions, such as the provision percentages by product category and aging, using our understanding of the Group's business and knowledge of the market; and - Attending stocktakes in significant locations observing the Group's processes, which included identifying slow moving and potentially obsolete finished goods inventory.